insarlab/MintPy/docs/FAQs.md

 For dataset in radar-coordinates, the extra lookup table file(s) is required (_e.g._ lat/lon.rdr for `ISCE-2`, sim_\*.UTM_TO_RDC for `Gamma`, geo_\*.trans for `ROI_PAC`).

 All the files above should be in the same spatial extent and same spatial resolution (except for the lookup table in geo-coordinates from Gamma/ROI_PAC).
-If they are not (e.g. different row/column number, different spatial extent in terms of SNWE, different spatial resolution, etc.), the easiest way is to geocode them with the same ouput spatial extent and same output spatial resolution.
+If they are not (e.g. different row/column number, different spatial extent in terms of SNWE, different spatial resolution, etc.), the easiest way is to geocode them with the same output spatial extent and same output spatial resolution.

 MintPy read data files via `mintpy.utils.readfile.read()`.
 It supports the following two types of file formats: